KarlGW/azcfg/README.md

 The error message contains all fields that have been marked as required that didn't have a value associated with them.

 **Note**: Unexported fields will be ignored.
+**Note**: If no struct tags are set for either secrets or settings the call to `Parse` will be a no-op.

 ## Getting started